cakephp/docs/en/core-libraries/text.rst

 .. php:staticmethod:: wrap($text, $options = [])

-Wraps a block of text to a set width, and indent blocks as well.
+Wraps a block of text to a set width and indents blocks as well.
 Can intelligently wrap text so words are not sliced across lines::

     $text = 'This is the song that never ends.';